Red Sox vs. Reds Player Props Betting Odds

 India Stats

-- India has 15 doubles, five home runs, 25 walks and 24 RBI (58 total hits).
-He has stolen eight bases.
+- India has collected 59 hits with 15 doubles, five home runs and 25 walks.
+He has driven in 24 runs with eight stolen bases.

 India Recent Games